MikroElektronika/mikrosdk_click_v2/clicks/buck22/details.md

 ## Example Description

-> This example demonstrates the use of Buck 22 click by changing the output voltage.
+> This example demonstrates the use of Buck 22 Click by changing the output voltage.

 **The demo application is composed of two sections :**